Default header image

 I recently joined the NeuroPalm lab recently as a PhD student.
 I have a background in behavioural studies and am eager to learn more about molecular sciences.
 Dr. Sanders’ lab provides me with the opportunity to learn more about protein regulation and trafficking.
 I find it intriguing to watch how minor adjustments in the smallest parts of our bodies may have a significant impact on our health and well-being.
 I am interested in studying molecular biology and using what I have learned to address and alleviate neurological and psychological disorders.
 Dr. Sanders is a highly helpful personality and is highly knowledgeable, making her an excellent supervisor.
 The NeuroPalm lab, with its diverse techniques and prospects, can assist me in moving closer to my goal.
 I believe that the most meaningful aspect of my life is when I can alleviate the suffering or sorrow of others, and I hope that as a scientist, I can accomplish this goal.

-Nisandi Herath (she/her/hers) – MSc student
+Nisandi Herath (she/her/hers) – PhD student

-I completed my B.Sc., majoring in Biomedical Science and minoring in French, at the University of Guelph in 2024.
+I completed my BSc, majoring in Biomedical Science and minoring in French, at the University of Guelph in 2024.
 I was first introduced to Dr. Sanders’ research during my undergrad while taking her third year biochemistry course.
 I was interested in learning more about the role of palmitoylation in protein trafficking and function in neurons, and was fortunate to be given the opportunity to volunteer from F22-S23, complete an undergraduate research project F23-W24, then a S24 USRA position in her lab.
 Currently as a graduate student, I am studying the essential role palmitoylation plays in maintaining the energy needs of vesicular transport in neurons, and how this may be implicated in neurodegenerative conditions.

 I am a third-year undergraduate student completing an Honours B.Sc. in Biological Science and a minor in Molecular Biology and Genetics.
 This past fall, during Dr. Sanders’ third-year biochemistry class, I came across her research and investigations and instantly became absolutely fascinated with her work, publications, and broad knowledge of neurology, cell biology and genetics.
 I found her passion, openness, and welcoming teaching style very motivating, sparking in me a tremendous interest in the efficient trafficking and delivery of neuronal proteins and how palmitoylation regulates this process to result in neuronal function.
 Therefore, as a Colombian immigrant, it is an honor for me to be the recipient of the CBS Summer Research Assistantship for 2025 and to work with an amazing and talented group of individuals who share similar interests, under the mentorship of someone I truly admire like Dr. Sanders.
 Moving forward, I am excited to expand my knowledge and gain valuable experience in the NeuroPalm lab, as well as to improve personally and professionally as I prepare for my future career continuing research.
 I am also passionate about body-building and in my free time I like to spend lots of time outside, try recipes, swim and skateboard.